 Kroc ended up buying out the McDonald brothers for $2.7 million after learning that they weren’t as motivated as he was in building a restaurant empire.

 By 1963, McDonald’s had 500 restaurants up and running.
 Today, there are approximately 34,000 McDonald’s restaurants open.
 80 percent of them are franchises.
 1.8 million people are employed by McDonald’s in 118 different countries.
 I’d say that Kroc succeeded in building an empire.

 Three Modern Franchise Leaders

 Issac Singer and his partners were able to find an easier way for consumers to buy their product.
 The Singer Sewing Machine installment plan made it possible for Singer to ramp up production of his sewing machines; he just needed an efficient distribution system.
 He developed one, and his licensing system was a precursor to franchising as we know it today.

 Henry Ford played a part in the actual design of the franchise model.
 Once he was able to get mass production down to a science, he knew (like Singer) that he had to hone in on the distribution side of the business, too.
 He did so by creating a franchise (dealer) network all across the country.

 Ray Kroc’s contributions to franchising have to do with uniformity and cleanliness.
 A McDonald’s franchise located in Beaufort, South Carolina will have basically the same menu items and will probably be as clean as a McDonald’s franchise located in Portland, Oregon.
-In addition, the restaurants he built near freeway exit ramps were quickly followed by other businesses—some of them franchises, like hotels and motels that cater to people travelling by automobile.
+In addition, the restaurants he built near freeway exit ramps were quickly followed by other businesses—some of the franchises, like hotels and motels that cater to people traveling by automobile.
 It was a domino effect.